 Aqueous differentiation of KBOs:

-Tonalite-trondhjemite-granodiorite (TTG) series, typical of Archean cratons may derive from particularly-large KBOs, the vast majority of which rained down on the inner solar system during the late heavy bombardment, circa 4.13.8 Ga.
-Aqueous potassium solubility is particularly temperature sensitive, so elevated temperatures in larger early KBOs may have resulted in K-feldspar deficient TTG sediments, compared to younger gneiss domes in smaller KBOs.
+Tonalite-trondhjemite-granodiorite (TTG) series, typical of Archean cratons may derive from particularly-large KBOs, the vast majority of which rained down on the inner solar system during the late heavy bombardment, 4.1-3.8 Ga.
+Aqueous potassium solubility is particularly temperature sensitive, so elevated temperatures in large early KBOs may have resulted in K-feldspar deficient TTG sediments, compared to younger gneiss domes from smaller KBOs.

 Gneissic leucosome/melanosome layering in (extraterrestrial) metamorphic rock:

-The partial pressure of carbon dioxide gas trapped in pockets between a internal saltwater ocean and its overlying icy crust would force carbon dioxide into solution where it reacts with water to form carbonic acid, lowering the pH in internal KBO oceans.
+The partial pressure of carbon dioxide gas trapped between an internal saltwater ocean and its overlying icy crust would force carbon dioxide into solution where it reacts with water to form carbonic acid, lowering the pH.

-As aqueous differentiation densifies a KBO, subsidence events (‘KBO quakes’) may vent trapped gas to outer space, reducing the partial pressure of carbon dioxide, causing carbonic acid to bubble out of solution in the form of gaseous carbon dioxide bubbles.
-Additionally, seismic vibrations of KBO quakes alone would tend to nucleate CO2 bubbles, like shaking a carbonated beverage.
+As aqueous differentiation densifies a KBO, subsidence events (‘KBO quakes’) may vent trapped gas to outer space, reducing the partial pressure of carbon dioxide on the ocean, causing carbonic acid to bubble out of solution in the form of gaseous carbon dioxide bubbles.
+And even in the absence of CO2 venting, seismic vibrations from KBO quakes would nucleate CO2 bubbles, like shaking a carbonated beverage.

 Gneiss-dome mantling rock, quartzite, carbonate rock and schist: